 Sunlight?
 You might not realise it, but direct sunlight can really damage certain types of flooring.
 Flat carpets are likely to get discoloured, and marble tiles can get extremely hot during summer, which isn’t ideal for pets or crawling babies.
 It might be worth choosing something less heat-conductive and light-sensitive, like treated wood or thick rugs.

 Moisture?
-Bathrooms aren’t the only place where your floor can get soaked with water: If you have something else that creates damp air, like a washing machine, clothes dryer or even a that’s normally surrounded by wet or damp clothes, it’s best to choose something water-resistant like porcelain or vinyl flooring .
+Bathrooms aren’t the only place where your floor can get soaked with water: If you have something else that creates damp air, like a washing machine, clothes dryer or even a that’s normally surrounded by wet or damp clothes, it’s best to choose something water-resistant like porcelain or vinyl plank flooring installation.
 That way, excess water won’t soak into the material or create damp patches on your floor, and you can easily mop it up or leave it to dry.
 Also beware of fridges that tend to leak and other kitchen/bathroom devices that could cause water damage to your floor.

 Scratches?
 Damage to your flooring can be both annoying and expensive to fix, especially if it’s a very thick and heavy material.
 If you’re worried about the damage showing, a thick carpet might be ideal – the thicker it looks, the harder it’ll be to see cuts in the material.
 Avoiding damage altogether is best done with really durable flooring, usually stone tiles or vinyl replicas of other materials.
 Consider who will be walking on the floor, do you have young children, pets etc.